open-sara/sara-chatbot/README.md

 # User Manual for Sara

 Hello everyone!
 This is a user manual for an AI-basedchatbot as a part of a course project.
-The chatbot is called Sara Zazen and the bot helpsthe student community tackle mental health issues and maintain mental wellbeing.
+The chatbot is called Sara Zazen and the bot helps the student community tackle mental health issues and maintain mental wellbeing.

 ## How to access -